 Students love his way of communicating and have recently nominated him for ‘Professor of the Year’ at York University.
 He combines a facility with academic terms mixed with language that best reaches his targeted audience and makes complex thoughts easy to comprehend.
 His film students compiled this video to show their appreciation of his approach to teaching.

-Dr. Terry is prepared to lecture on his experiences with the United Nations developing international environmental policy as well as a variety of academic subjects such as documentary film and theory, eco-cinema, climate change, and the polar regions, among other subjects.
+Dr. Terry lectures on his experiences with the United Nations developing international environmental policy as well as a variety of academic subjects such as documentary film and theory, eco-cinema, climate change, and the polar regions, among other subjects.
+He is currently working on his next book entitled “Speaking Youth to Power”.